mendix/widgets-resources/packages-native/bottom-sheet/README.md

 ### Adding Triggerer for Modal

-​The triggerer is only used for modal bottom sheet and you need to select a boolean attribute.
-When it turns the value to true, the modal will be triggered.
+The triggerer is only used for the modal bottom sheet variation, and requires that you select a Boolean attribute.
+When it turns the value to **true**, the modal will be triggered.
 ​

 ### Adding Items

-For the sake of simplicity, there are two modes available to add new items to the bottom sheet:
+There are two modes which let you add new items to the bottom sheet: basic mode and custom mode.
 ​

 #### Basic Mode